Ciena Corporation (CIEN) and the Battle of Fundamentals vs. Technicals

-Ciena Corporation (NYSE:CIEN) went up by 1.17% from its latest closing price compared to the recent 1-year high of $61.51.
-The company’s stock price has collected -1.47% of loss in the last five trading sessions.
+Ciena Corporation (NYSE:CIEN) went down by -2.54% from its latest closing price compared to the recent 1-year high of $61.51.
+The company’s stock price has collected -2.97% of loss in the last five trading sessions.
 Press Release reported on 10/20/20 that Ciena Partners with Verizon Innovative Learning to Bring Distance Learning Resources to Students

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.